Don't you feel awesome when you finally find a way to organize a little area inside your home?!

 However, the big problem was that I couldn't find studs inside those walls to support those shelves!

-I changed my mind and decided to install here a cabinet.
-A full cabinet.
 So, I went ahead and also removed the baseboard and the trim around the nook.
-The room's door was removed.
+The room's door was also removed.

-This pantry cabinet is a long skinny cabinet that had the almost-perfect measurements for this tiny space.
+This pantry cabinet is a long, skinny cabinet with almost-perfect measurements for this tiny space.

 It comes unfinished, but it is completely assembled.
-My reasoning on why I chose to buy this pantry cabinet is this:
+My reasoning for choosing to buy this pantry cabinet is this:

-- As I said, the measurement it's almost perfect for the space.
+- As I said, the measurement is almost perfect for the space.

-- The high price of lumber was another great reason to buy the cabinet instead of DIY-ing it.
+- The high price of lumber was another strong reason to buy the cabinet rather than DIY it.

 I only had to trim a few inches off the toe-kick.